Beza Fellows

 FELLOW OF SCHOOL LEADERSHIP

 David J. Stanton IV, Ed.D., is Senior Director of Alumni Relations at Hillsdale College.
-In this role, Dr. Stanton contributes to spreading the work and mission of the College to its alumni, and promotes the classical liberal arts tradition embodied at Hillsdale.
-Previously, he served as Headmaster at Oakdale Academy, a classical Christian school in the Metro Detroit region with an aim to prepare students for a life of service to God, family, community, and country.
-David continues his work in the classical education movement through not only his work at Hillsdale, but as one of the founding members and leaders of the Society for Classical Schools in Michigan.
-David is married to his wonderful wife Jodie and is blessed with six children.
-David earned his doctorate (Ed.D.), education specialist (Ed.S.), and a graduate certificate in Pastoral Counseling from Liberty University, along with a master’s from Central Michigan, and his bachelor’s from Hillsdale College.
-David hosts the Substack blog The Classical Patriot and is the founder of Firmum Consulting and Publishing, LLC where he mentors and guides school leaders and boards.
+In this role, Dr. Stanton advances Hillsdale’s mission and work among its alumni and champions the classical liberal arts tradition embodied at the College.
+Previously, he served as Headmaster at Oakdale Academy, a classical Christian school in the Metro Detroit region.
+Dr. Stanton continues serving as one of the founding members and leaders of the Society for Classical Schools in Michigan.
+Dr. Stanton is married to his wonderful wife Jodie and is blessed with six children.
+He earned his Ed.D., Ed.S., and graduate certificate in Pastoral Counseling from Liberty University.
+Dr. Stanton also holds a master’s degree from Central Michigan University and a bachelor’s degree from Hillsdale College.
+He hosts The Classical Patriot (Substack) and is the founder of Firmum Consulting and Publishing, where he provides mentorship and guidance to school leaders and boards.

 -